vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 example-zone1-vtgate-bc6cde92-59b88bc8d8-6wz86       1/1     Running     2          94s
 vitess-operator-7f9c9d58f6-q5zlf                     1/1     Running     0          4m30s
 ```
-As you can see Vitess is completely built over an unsharded keyspace with one “Primary (Master)” and one “Replica” and is a fully managed cluster.
+As you can see this brings up a fully functional managed Vitess cluster with an unsharded keyspace consisting of one “Primary (Master)” and one “Replica”.

 ### Step 1 -  Set portforwards: